Understanding Your Rights as a Birth Parent

 - You must follow rules and procedures for specific services.

 If you and the father of the baby are making the adoption plan together, he can participate in selecting the family, meeting the family, and receiving photos and letters of the child, if he so chooses.
 If he does not wish to participate, but is in agreement, he can execute documents before the baby is born and will not have to participate further.
 To protect any rights he may have, the father of the baby must assume the responsibilities of a father.
 If he fails to do so, he may lose his rights and the opportunity to parent the child.
 If you are unable to provide the identity of the father, you can still proceed with an adoption plan.
 ACF will discuss with you what legal procedures must be followed regarding the father of the child in your particular case.

 The Rights of an Underage Birth Parent

-A parent who is a minor has the power to consent to the adoption of his or her child.
+In Florida a parent who is a minor has the power to consent to the adoption of his or her child.
 The consent is valid and has the same force and effect as if you were an adult parent.
 If you are age 14 or younger, your parents, legal guardian, or court-appointed guardian must be present and witness your consent.

 REACH OUT TODAY

 If you have any questions or thoughts whatsoever, please reach out to us.
 We have helped lots of people in your situation.